pulumi-demos/pulumi-deployments/ts-aws-api-lambda-eventbridge-lambda-dynamodb/README.md

 * Merge the PR(s).
 * In the Pulumi Service UI see the deployment(s) running for the applicable project(s) to run updates for the `prod` stack.
 * Be sure to destroy the stacks when done.
+  * **NOTE** The `dev` branch in the repo is deleted after merge to keep things clean.
+Therefore, you will need to destroy the `dev` stack from your workstation.